Decoder Ring

 by Slate Podcasts

 Decoder Ring is the show about cracking cultural mysteries.
 In each episode, host Willa Paskin takes a cultural question, object, or habit; examines its history; and tries to figure out what it means and why it matters.Get more of Decoder Ring with Slate Plus!
 Join for exclusive bonus episodes of Decoder Ring and ad-free listening on all your favorite Slate podcasts.
 Subscribe from the Decoder Ring show page on Apple Podcasts or Spotify.
-Or, visit slate.com/decoderplus for access wherever you listen.
+Or visit slate.com/decoderplus for access wherever you listen.
 Hosted on Acast.
 See acast.com/privacy for more information.

 Episodes